OK men, I’m going to address you a bit further down, but this part is for the ladies:

 Recognize that she does not feel safe with what your decision would be if she gave you one.
 She has taken the decision away from you, which means she doesn’t think you can make a good one.
 Now, this probably isn’t conscious, she might not be aware, but it’s there.
 If she trusted you to make a good decision, then there would be a discussion, or she’d let you decide.
-But she doesn’t trust that, and so she has played the veto card and taken your ability to decide away like a parent does to their child when they aren’t mature enough to be trusted to make a good decision.
+But she doesn’t trust that, and so she has played the veto card and taken your ability to decide away as a parent does to their child when they aren’t mature enough to be trusted to make a good decision.

 So, what do you do?
 First, explain to her what she did.
 In most cases, I bet she has no idea that she’s just pulled you down a peg by making a decision for you like that.
-She’ll probably either apologize, or think it was nothing.
+She’ll probably either apologize or think it was nothing.

 Second, if she keeps doing it, then you need to accept that she doesn’t trust you, and that’s something you need to change by becoming someone trustworthy.
 Perhaps you haven’t made good decisions in the past, I know I haven’t.
-Next time you know she’s tired, maybe preemptively say “Look, I know your tired, what do you say we get some sleep tonight?”
+Next time you know she’s tired, maybe preemptively say “Look, I know you are tired, what do you say we get some sleep tonight?”
 Note: Don’t do this every night or you may find you have no sex life at all.

-After a while of proving you can make good decisions, then she might start trusting you to make then with her again.
+After a while of proving you can make good decisions, then she might start trusting you to make them with her again.
 If not, you may have to explain again what exactly she is communicating when she does this.

 Women: Do you do this?
 Do you understand what you are communicating?